Greenfield Public Trees: Taking Stock and Planting

 Photo: Susan Farber

-To request a shade tree, visit this website or contact the Greenfield DPW at (413) 772-1528.
+To request a shade tree for your front yard or tree belt, contact the Greenfield DPW at (413) 772-1528.

 The planting project was part of a larger project between the Greenfield Tree Committee and the Franklin Regional Council of Governments.
-Funded by a DCR Urban and Community Forestry Challenge Grant, the project will plant over 30 trees with the help of the community and will also assess some of the primary challenges to planting more trees in Greenfield.
-More info:
+Funded by a DCR Urban and Community Forestry Challenge Grant, the project planted over 30 trees with the help of the community and assessed some of the primary challenges to planting more trees in Greenfield.